stackery/npm-install-que/readme.md

 # npm-install-que [![Build Status](https://travis-ci.org/radiovisual/npm-install-que.svg?branch=master)](https://travis-ci.org/radiovisual/npm-install-que)

-> Que up your module dependencies, and automatically install them one-by-one.
+> Que up your project's dependencies, and automatically install them one-by-one.

 Installing dependencies one at a time allows you to keep an eye on things in case something goes wrong.
 It also puts less strain on your `npm install` for large, problematic installations.
 Sometimes npm hangs during the install, and you have to retry the